 As a duo they have been performing and playing together extensively for the last 3 years and have toured Indonesia several times over.
 In 2011 they were invited to perform internationally for the first time at the Melbourne International Jazz Festival sharing the stage with many great musicians such as Faust, Yoshida Tatsuya, Tony Conrad and Charlemagne Palestine.

-Since then they have gone onto perform at MONA FOMA Festival in Tasmania, the Adelaide Festival with Korean singer Bae Il Dong, toured as special guests of Australian supergroup Regurgitator, performed at the Glatt und Verkert Festival in Austria along side Japanese guitar master Kazuhisa Uchihashi, as well as the Malmo Sommarscen Festival in Sweden, Salihara Literature Festival in Jakarta, Copenhagen Jazz Festival, Clandestino Festival in Norway and Oct Loft Jazz Festival in China.
+Since then they have gone onto perform at MONA FOMA Festival in Tasmania, the Adelaide Festival with Korean singer Bae Il Dong, toured as special guests of Australian supergroup Regurgitator, performed at the Glatt und Verkert Festival in Austria along side Japanese guitar master Kazuhisa Uchihashi, as well as the Malmo Sommarscen Festival in Sweden, Salihara Literature Festival in Jakarta, Copenhagen Jazz Festival, Clandestino Festival in Norway, CTM Festival in Berlin and Oct Loft Jazz Festival in China.
 Senyawa was awarded a 1 month residency at AIR Krems as part of the Krems city wide festival in Austria where they were the star guests of the city.

 Wukir as a solo performer held a residency at the world famous STEIM in Amsterdam and also performed at the STEIM Festival.
 Rully Herman was for many years lead singer of legendary experimental Indonesian band ZOO and has also published two books of his written works.